Ann Arbor Muffler Repair and Service

 - You may be subject to a police issued motor vehicle code civil infraction for operating a vehicle with defective equipment.
 Violation of this section (MCL 257.715) will cost the driver and/or operator a hefty court fine.

 Whether or not you suspect muffler or exhaust system is having a problem as a result of symptoms described above, your systems should be inspected as part of any regular maintenance program.
-Convenience Auto Service has personnel that can meet your needs.
+Convenience Auto Service has expert trained technicians that can properly service your muffler and exhaust system.
 Our commitment to each and every customer is to deliver comprehensive service, and to offer insightful economical solutions to problems presented.
 We service all makes and models.
-Give us a call today to schedule an appointment.
+Give Convenience Auto Service a call today to schedule an appointment.